Dual communities in spatial networks: Results

-The dual Laplacian $\mathbf{L}^*$ contributes to the sensitivity factor $\eta_{e_1,e_2,\ell}$ in the same way as the primal Laplacian $\matr{L}$ in equation \eqref{eq:primal_ptdf}.
-Hence, we conclude that primal and dual community structures to determine network flows in an equivalent manner.
+We see that the dual Laplacian $\matr{L}^*$ contributes to the sensitivity factor $\eta_{v_1,v_2,\ell}$ in exactly the same way as the primal Laplacian $\matr{L}$ in equation \eqref{eq:primal_ptdf}.
+Hence, we conclude that primal and dual community structures determine network flows in an equivalent manner.
 If the edges $e$ and $\ell$ are in different dual communities, $\eta$ will vanishes proportional to the dual Fiedler value $\lambda_2^*$.
 If the edges $e$ and $\ell$ are in the same community, $\eta$ remains finite in the limit $\lambda_2^* \rightarrow 0$.

 We now quantify this effect.
 To analyse the impact of a community structure, we consider a square lattice with tunable edge weights.
 We either reduce the edge weights $w_{\ell}$ across the boundary, i.e~in the cut-set, to induce a primal community structure, or we increase the edge weights $w_{\ell}$ along the boundary, i.e.~in the cut-path, to induce a dual community structure (Fig~\ref{fig:LODF_ratio_SG}a,b).
-We then consider an inflow and simultaneous outflow $\Delta P$ at two nodes $e_1$ and $e_2$, respectively, that are connected via an edge $e=(e_1,e_2)$.
-We then compare the resulting flow changes in the same (S) and the other (O) community as the given link $e$.
-To this end, we evaluate the ratio of flow changes $R(e,d)$ in the two communities at a given distance $d$ to the trigger link $e$~\cite{Kaiser2019}
+We then consider an inflow and simultaneous outflow $\Delta P$ at two nodes $v_1$ and $v_2$, respectively, that are connected via an edge $e=(v_1,v_2)$.
+We then compare the resulting flow changes in the same (S) and the other (O) community as the given edge $e$.
+To this end, we evaluate the ratio of flow changes $R(e,d)$ in the two communities at a given distance $d$ to the trigger edge $e$~\cite{Kaiser2019}

-Here, $\langle \cdot \rangle_d^{\ell \in C}$ denotes the average over all links $\ell$ in a community $C$ at a given distance $d$ to the trigger $e$.
-To be able to neglect the effect of a specific link and the distance, we average over all possible trigger links $e$ and distances $d$ to arrive at the mean flow ratio
+Here, $\langle \cdot \rangle_d^{\ell \in C}$ denotes the average over all edges $\ell$ in a community $C$ at a given distance $d$ to the trigger edge $e$.
+To be able to neglect the effect of a specific edge and the distance, we average over all possible trigger edges $e$ and distances $d$ to arrive at the mean flow ratio

 The mean flow ratio ranges from $R\approx 0$ if the other module is weakly affected, i.e. there is a strong community effect, to $R\approx 1$ if there is no noticeable effect.
-We note that $R$ describes flow changes after perturbations in the in- and outflows as well as flow changes as a result of the complete failure of links (see supplementary information).
+We note that $R$ describes flow changes after perturbations in the in- and outflows as well as flow changes as a result of the complete failure of edges (see supplementary information).

 Figure~\ref{fig:LODF_ratio_SG} illustrates that both primal and dual communities suppress flow changes in the other community.
 The mean flow ratio $R$ decays for either community structure.
 In particular, this decay is well-captured by the Fiedler value of the primal ($\lambda_2$) and the dual ($\lambda_2^*$) graph.